Interacao-Humano-Computador/2021.1-Prefeitura-de-Sao-Sebastiao-do-Alto/docs/proj/verificacaoPrototipoAlta.md

-# Protótipo de Baixa Fidelidade
+# Protótipo de Alta Fidelidade

 ## <a>Introdução</a>